 Telehealth, telemedicine, and related terms generally refer to the exchange of medical information from one site to another through electronic communication to improve a patient’s health.
 Innovative uses of this kind of technology in the provision of healthcare is increasing.
 And with the emergence of the virus causing the disease COVID-19, there is an urgency to expand the use of technology to help people who need routine care, and keep vulnerable beneficiaries and beneficiaries with mild symptoms in their homes while maintaining access to the care they need.
 Limiting community spread of the virus, as well as limiting the exposure to other patients and staff members will slow viral spread.”
 From the CMS Long-term Care Nursing Homes Telehealth and Telemedicine Toolkit, March 27, 2020.

-MedHab has been in the business of developing wearable technology which will allow remote patient monitoring of patients through their rehabilitative and maintenance therapies.
+MedHab has been in the business of developing wearable technology which will allow remote patient monitoring and remote therapeutic monitoring of patients through their rehabilitative and maintenance therapies.
 MedHab, a remote wearable device technology company is in perfect synergy with the recommendations coming from CMS and the White House as a way to decrease in-person interactions.
-Through proper management of the reimbursable codes already in effect, an office could see up to $200 per patient / month.
-To further educate providers in regard to the recent Medicare RPM legislation and technology, MedHab has created a FREE Pre-recorded webinar (click here to register for the webinar).
+Through proper management of the reimbursable codes already in effect, an office could see up to $80 per patient / month.
+Medhab’s RPM solution is a nearly turn-key operation with little disruption to daily activity of your practice

 MedHab supports remote monitoring between in-person or telerehabilitation visits.

-Despite the confusing environment, providers are seeking creative ways to reach their patients by means of telerehabilitation, and this is a great time to do so!
-Medhab has been in the business of developing wearable technology which allows remote physiologic monitoring of patients through rehabilitation and maintenance programs.
+Despite the confusing environment, providers are seeking creative ways to reach their patients by means of remote monitoring , and this is a great time to do so!
+Medhab has been in the business of developing wearable technology which allows remote physiologic monitoring and remote therapeutic monitoring of patients through rehabilitation and maintenance programs.
 Medhab is in perfect synergy with the current implementation of telerehabilitation and supports remote monitoring between in-person or telerehabilitation visits.
 Additionally, the remote monitoring devices are a great way to virtually coordinate care between the physical therapists and physicians to better manage patients at home.

 MedHab, a remote wearable device technology company is in perfect synergy with the longer term RPM recommendations coming from CMS as well as with the White House as a way to decrease short term in-person interactions.
-MedHab has implemented provider pricing, extended pricing and no outlay of practice funds are needed for their two technologies.
 MedHab is poised to support providers by providing these critical, distance, interventions to those who need them.
-Through the use of MedHab’s technology providers can now manage their patients through RPM.
-Please join in on one of our webinars to get started!
+Through the use of MedHab’s technology providers can now manage their patients through outsource RPM and RTM, while enhancing practice revenue.

-MyNotifi®can also be used, post physical therapy for fall detection.
+MyNotifiRx® can also be used, post physical therapy for fall detection.
 In such, the user can wear it any place maintaining a continuous fall detection signal.
 In other words, the user is not relegated to the house as is the case if they were linked via a land line.
-Many of our aged population desire to live at home and MyNotifi® allows them to do so, while keeping them in close contact with loved ones.
-In the event of a fall, MyNotifi® sends a text to friends, family members, loved ones, informing them whether or not the person using MyNotifi® is conscious.
+Many of our aged population desire to live at home and MyNotifiRx® allows them to do so, while keeping them in close contact with loved ones.
+In the event of a fall, MyNotifiRx® sends a text to friends, family members, loved ones, informing them whether or not the person using MyNotifiRx® is conscious.
 This unique feature gives the user, family members, friends, and care givers the ability to communicate more quickly in an effort to better for care for mom and dad.

 To contact MedHab visit www.medhab.com or call 800-541-1420.
 A technician is ready to help.
 You can also register to join one of our webinars to learn more.